Ravi Shastri: Sacking and vice captaincy 1989

 India travelled to West Indies in early 1989.
-Though a failure overall, Shastri played the best innings by either side in the series.
+Though a failure overall, Shastri played the best innings by either team in the series.
 It came at Bridgetown in the second Test.
 India trailed by 56 in the first innings and lost the six second innings wickets for 63.
 Batting at No.3, Shastri was last out for a courageous 107 out of 251 all out.
 Looking back at the end of his career, he was to consider this his finest innings.
 The bowlers were Malcolm Marshall, Curtly Ambrose, Courtney Walsh and Ian Bishop and the pitch, difficult.

 On the way back many of the Indian players took part in an exhibition match in United States.
 BCCI suspended the players.
 Though the suspension was later revoked, Vengsarkar was sacked.
 Srikkanth became the new captain and Shastri, yet again, the deputy.
 After an indifferent series in Pakistan, both were excluded from the tour of New Zealand in 1990.
 Azharuddin led an experimental team which a selector called the 'team of the nineties'.
 Within a few weeks, the phrase got the status of a joke.
 Shastri was recalled for the tour to England that summer as the vice-captain.